 These changes are small, but they make Johann a much more appealing candidate to Acme Corp.

-Before a hiring manager or recruiter looks at your resume for a front-end dev role, an automated system called an Applicant Tracking System (ATS) reviews your resume.
+Before a hiring manager or recruiter looks at your resume for a front-end dev role, an automated system called an Applicant Tracking System (ATS) scans your resume.

 An ATS is filtering resumes based on keyword matching.
 This is why it’s critically important to try to include as many skills listed in the job description on your resume as possible.